canonical/ubuntu-security-documentation/README.md

-# ubuntu-security-documentation
+# Ubuntu Security Documentation
-Documentation for Ubuntu Security: https://documentation.ubuntu.com/security
+This repository contains documentation about Ubuntu Security that will be hosted on: https://documentation.ubuntu.com/security